xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/exploit1-gadget.png" width=600>

       * We can see there are quite several options; any one of them should work.
-For the examples, we will use the address `6250271B`.
+For the examples, we will use the address `6250271B`, corresponding to **pop ebx # pop ebp # ret**.
+Therefore, **ret** will make the instruction at 00BCED90 run.
 	  * *Note*: If you do not see any output it may be hidden behind the one of the Immunity Debugger windows, you can open the `log` view.

 7. Modify the exploit to reflect the [exploit3.py](./SourceCode/exploit3.py) script to verify that this SEH overwrite works.
 We do this to ensure that the SEH gadget is called and we have removed the two elements from the stack.
 This allows us to continue the exploitation process.